Derge Parkhang is commonly known as “Derge Sutra Printing House“, or in short “Derge Printing House”

 Dege County is one of the three major cultural centers in Tibetan areas of China, the other two are Labrang in Gansu, and Lhasa in Tibet.
 It has the most extensive collection of Tibetan cultural classics, the most complete categories, strict management, and exquisite raw materials production.
 Its creative craftsmanship, high-quality printing, and comprehensive protection of architectural murals, engravings and other cultural relics are extremly unique.

 Derge Parkhang has a collection of more than 830 various classics, more than 290,000 woodcut printing plates, and 500 million words.
-The vast printed editions and classics in the volume have extremely high academic value for the study of Tibetan history, politics, economy, religion, medicine, science and technology, literature, and art.
+The vast printed editions and classics in the volume have extremely high academic value for studying Tibetan history, politics, economy, religion, medicine, science and technology, literature, and art.

 Derge Parkhang was listed as a national key cultural relics protection unit by the State Council of the People’s Republic of China in 1996.
 In 2009, the engraving and printing technique of Derge Parkhang, a traditional technique, was included in the Representative List of Human Intangible Cultural Industries by UNESCO.